 ** A Graduate Entrance Scholarship (GES), Graduate Entrance Research Award (GERA), Graduate Entrance Research Scholarship (GERS).
 GES & GERA competitions no longer active past January 2020 Entry.

-BC Graduate Scholarship Program for Canadian Citizens and Permanent Residents - EXTENDED DEADLINE to APRIL 15, 2021
+BC Graduate Scholarship Program for Canadian Citizens and Permanent Residents - Closed

 Valued at $15,000.00 each, these awards are available to full-time students who are entering a Master’s or Doctoral program at the University of Northern British Columbia.
 Scholarships are provided by the Ministry of Advanced Education, Skills and Training(the ministry) as a merit based scholarship to reward student excellence within research-intensive and professional graduate programs.